 Originally designed for mountain biking but also great for gravel riding are the Privateer Lace shoes from Giro.

-They’re comfortable with a sole that provides a good compromise of efficiency and comfort.
-We found the sizing on these to be rather generous, so be sure to try before you buy.
+They’re comfortable, with a sole that provides a good compromise of efficiency and comfort.
+We found the sizing on these to be rather generous, so try before you buy, if you can.

 Mavic Crossmax Elite CM